1 July 2022

 on course website

 This summer course introduces the principles and scope of global health and health-related strategies important for an understanding of health and disease in a global context.
-Topics discussed in this interdisciplinary course range from global health governance and policy, to the role of health systems, ethics and advocacy for research and development, to the effects of globalization and climate change on health.
+Topics discussed in this interdisciplinary course range from global health governance and policy, to the role of health systems, ethics and advocacy for research and development, to the effects of the COVID-19 pandemic, globalization and climate change on health outcomes.

-These are some of the questions and topics that will be interdisciplinary addressed in this course by international faculty and participants.
+These are some of the questions and topics that will be interdisciplinary addressed in interactive sessions and small group work by international faculty and participants.

-Postgraduate students and professionals in medicine, public health, social sciences or related disciplines with knowledge in epidemiology and public health and interest in global health.
+Master’s level students, PhD researchers and professionals in medicine/global health/public health/biomedical sciences/social sciences or related disciplines with knowledge in epidemiology and public health and interest in global health.

 EUR 750: Course + course materials